Seirdy/seirdy.one/content/posts/password-strength.md

 universe](https://en.wikipedia.org/wiki/Observable_universe)?*

 Let's call this absolute unit of an energy-efficient computer the MOAC (Mother of All Computers).
-For all classical that are made of matter, do work to compute, and are bound by the conservation of energy, the MOAC represents a finite yet unreachable limit of computational power.
+For all classical computers that are made of matter, do work to compute, and are bound by the conservation of energy, the MOAC represents a finite yet unreachable limit of computational power.
 And yes, it can play Solitaire with *amazing* framerates.

 How strong should your password be for it to be safe from a brute-force attack by the MOAC?